1984 Singaporean general election: Results

 The highest-performing constituency in this election was Richard Hu's Kreta Ayer, the former seat of Goh Keng Swee who retired at this election, where Hu secured 83.17% of the vote against an independent candidate.
 This marked the first post-independence election in which the highest vote share was achieved outside of Tanjong Pagar, which had recorded the top result in four consecutive elections but was uncontested in this election.

-Two candidates lost their deposits: Mohamad Sani bin Jan of Angkatan Islam in Pasir Panjang and Teo Kim Hoe of the United People's Front (UPF) in Chua Chu Kang.
+Two candidates lost their deposits: Mohamad Sani bin Jan of Angkatan Islam Singapura (ANGKASA) in Pasir Panjang and Teo Kim Hoe of the United People's Front (UPF) in Chua Chu Kang.
 Teo received only 0.81% of the valid votes, the lowest score in any election at the time, a record that stood until Desmond Lim's 0.57% at the 2013 Punggol East by-election.
 Excluding the 30 uncontested constituencies, voter turnout was 95.65%, representing 63.2% of the total electorate.

 This election also marked the return of female representation in Singaporean politics for the first time since the 1970 by-elections.
 Three women from the PAP, namely Yu-Foo Yee Shoon, Dixie Tan and Aline Wong, entered Parliament for the first time, making their debut in this contest.

 The first NCMP offer went to M.P.D.
 Nair of the WP, who contested at Jalan Kayu and secured 48.78% of the vote, but following an internal party vote to turn down the position, he declined.
 The offer was then extended to Tan Chee Kien of the Singapore United Front (SUF), who contested at Kaki Bukit and secured 47.72% of the vote, and he also declined, after which no further offers were made.